Today's Articles

 *The birth of Clarence Otis Jr. on this date in 1956 is marked on this date.
 He is a Black lawyer and businessman.

 When he was six, his family moved from Vicksburg, Mississippi, to the Watts and Compton area of Los Angeles.
 In his youth, his family took him through Beverly Hills on Sundays.
-His father, a janitor, took his family there not to gawk in envy but to show the kids another world was out there and let them know it wasn't out of their reach.
+His father, a janitor, took his family there not to gawk in envy but to show the kids another world and let them know it wasn't out of their reach.

 A high school guidance counselor recommended him for a scholarship at Williams College.
 Otis graduated Phi Beta Kappa from Williams and earned a law degree at Stanford.
 Since becoming an attorney, he was vice president of First Boston Corp. from 1987-90, managing director of Giebert Municipal Capital from 1990-91, vice president of Chemical Securities, Inc, 1991-92, managing director from 1992-95, vice president and treasurer, 1995-97; senior vice president, finance, 1997-99; and chief financial officer, 1999-2004 of Darden Restaurants, Inc.